ollama/ollama/README.md

 Here are some exciting tasks on our to-do list:

-- 📤📥 **Import/Export Chat History**: Seamlessly move your chat data in and out of the platform.
 - 🌐 **Web Browser Extension**: Seamlessly integrate our services into your browsing experience with our convenient browser extension.
 - 🚀 **Integration with Messaging Platforms**: Explore possibilities for integrating with popular messaging platforms like Slack and Discord.
 - 🎨 **Customization**: Tailor your chat environment with personalized themes and styles.